 In many subjects, knowing about new books is particularly important.
 Many publishers and booksellers offer email alerts.

 Conferences are an important way of disseminating cutting-edge information.
-See our conferences guide (in progress) for more information.
+See our conferences guide for more information.

 Theses and dissertations